virtualritz/nsi-docs/docs/procedurals.rst

    description of the scene by generating |nsi| API calls.
-Since ``NSIProceduralExecute_t`` might be called multiple times in the same render, it’s important that it uses the context ``ctx`` it receives as a parameter to make its |nsi| calls, and not the context previously received by ``NSIProceduralLoad()``.
-It also receives any extra parameters sent to , or any extra attributes set on a node.
-They are stored in the ``params`` array (of length ``nparams``).
+Since ``NSIProceduralExecute_t`` might be called multiple times in the same render, it’s important that it uses the context ``ctx`` it receives as a argument to make its |nsi| calls, and not the context previously received by ``NSIProceduralLoad()``.
+It also receives any extra arguments sent to , or any extra attributes set on a node.
+They are stored in the ``args`` array (of length ``n_args``).
    ``NSIParam_t`` is described in .

 Error reporting
 ~~~~~~~~~~~~~~~

-All functions of the procedural called by |nsi| receive a parameter of
+All functions of the procedural called by |nsi| receive a argument of
 type ``NSIReport_t``.
 This is a pointer to a function which should be
 used by the procedural to report errors or display any informational
 message.